3rl-io/wasd-site/aframe-diff.md

 - "if-shadows-enabled" and "if-shadows-disabled" directives
     - change lighting and assets based on the user's shadows setting

+Declarative reticle-object interactions and keybindings

 Intuitive video playback system
 - image thumbnail option
 - play button on hover
 - the currently-playing video is paused if the users clicks play on another video
 - the currently-playing video is paused if the user exits the scene
+- customizable border width and color

+Image links
+- click to open url in new tab
+- customizable border and hover-border colors

 ---------------------------------------------